Food Experiences in Pontremoli: Truffle Hunts, Fire Cooking, Wine & Ham in Northern Tuscany

 • Testaroli al pesto

-A typical wine experience includes a guided tour of the vineyard, where you’ll meet winemakers who still harvest by hand and ferment in ancient cellars.
-The tastings cover Vermentino, Barsaglina, and other local grapes, paired with prosciutto, lardo di Colonnata, and cheese.
+A typical wine experience includes a tour of the vineyard and a tasting of Vermentino, Barsaglina, and other local varieties, paired with prosciutto, lardo di Colonnata, and cheese.
+Many estates offer lunch among the vines — rustic and unhurried in a way that is difficult to replicate elsewhere.

 • Vermentino IGT Toscana